 Types of coverage

-Professional liability insurance offers a variety of coverage for small businesses:
+Professional liability insurance offers a variety of coverage for small businesses including:

 - Alleged or actual negligence - Protects a business against actual or alleged errors and omissions when providing professional services, such as giving incorrect advice, an omission, or failing to deliver a service.